yceruto/breadcrumbs-bundle/README.md

 How it work
 -----------

-Suppose I have the follows routes and translation:
+Suppose you the follows routes and translation:

 ```yaml
 # app/config/routing.yml